let’s clay with fire III

 be part of the renewal process, don’t take your garbage into the new cycle (please, the planet can’t take any more). celebrate your renewal by being part of the winter solstice celebrations. make something to burn or fire in the bon-fire kiln weather it symbolises for you the past or the future, and join in the fun with food and music.

 Rain slows work at Let’s Clay With Fire III

 Work has started on the site for this years solstice firing event “Let’s Clay With Fire III”.
-An in situ work this time around, in the form of a water feature gully sculptural solstice dish and an inovative way to recycle art magazines.
+An in situ work this time around, in the form of a water feature gully sculptural solstice dish.

 Check out this drone footage of the site.